Sardinian Society

 Neighborhood, Community.
 Does the secret of the Sardinian’s longevity boil down to their genes?
 Do Sardinians live long because of their genetics?
 Are the Sardinians a mixed population?

 Festivity, Celebration, Festival.
-Is the secret to their long life entirely due to their pure Mediterranean diet?
+According to researchers, is the secret to their long life entirely due to their wholesome Mediterranean diet?

 Trip, Excursion, Outing.
 Do Sardinians live independent and individual lives?
-Do they tend to be introverted or extroverted?
-Are they a social or solitary people?
+Do they tend to be outgoing or hermitic ?
+Are they a sociable or solitary people?

 Vacation, Holiday.

-Sardinians mostly watch TV, listen to music and surf the internet.
+Sardinians mostly watch TV, listen to loud music, smoke, drink and party.
 Is this correct or incorrect?

 Travel, Journey.
 I am from Sardinia.
 I live in Sardinia. have visited Sardinia.
 Yes or no?
 Have you met Sardinians?